vega/vega/packages/vega-scenegraph/README.md

 }
 ```

 In this example, the group _mark_ contains only a single group _item_.
-In practice a group mark may contain a number of group items, for example to describe a scene with multiple layers or sub-plots.
+In practice a group mark may contain any number of group items, for example to describe a scene with multiple layers or sub-plots.

 For more information regarding supported mark properties, please see the [Vega marks documentation](https://github.com/vega/vega/wiki/Marks).